 Rough Cutt were managed by Wendy Dio, wife of the late, great Ronnie James Dio.
 Their debut album got them decent notice and their association with Dio didn’t hurt.
 The band became an overnight success in Japan.
 Their second album “Wants You!” saw their exposure improve through MTV and press coverage in rock magazines.
 While the band looked poised for a full fledged break out, they disbanded when vocalist Paul Shortino joined Quiet Riot, replacing original singer Kevin DuBrow.
 Shortino only recorded one album with Quiet Riot.
 Guitarist, Amir Derakh went on to form the glam band Jailhouse and later re-invented himself in the industrial rock band Orgy who had a hit single with the cover of New Order’s “Blue Monday”.
-Rough Cutt have reformed in recent years and is set to record an all new album of material in the near future.
+Rough Cutt has reformed in recent years and is set to record an all-new album of material in the near future.

 Smashed Gladys – Social Intercourse

 Smashed Gladys hit the L.A. glam scene and released 3 great singles from their album “Social Intercourse”.
 The songs”17 Goin’ on Crazy”, “Lick it Into Shape” and “Legs Up” were all great tracks that should have brought the band way more attention and exposure than they did.
 The band seemed to be another victim of lack of promotion.
-Rarely seen in rock magazines, on MTV and with virtually no radio airplay, it’s a mystery what happened with their promotional team.
-Lead by singer Sally Cato, the band released “Social Intercourse as their major label debut.
+Rarely seen in rock magazines, on MTV, and with virtually no radio airplay, it’s a mystery what happened with their promotional team.
+Led by singer Sally Cato, the band released “Social Intercourse as their major-label debut.
 The band released one more album, years later, which appeared to be early songs and possibly pre-released EP material.
 It’s a shame that they didn’t receive more acclaim.

 Steeler released their debut album with featured Ron Keel on vocals and the first U.S. appearance of Swedish guitar master Yngwie Malmsteen.
-The brainchild of Shrapnel records founder Mike Varney brought the project together.
+The brainchild of Shrapnel Records founder Mike Varney brought the project together.
 Although the band didn’t hold together for very long with Malmsteen departing for Alcatrazz before his own solo career and Keel leaving to concentrate on the band that would ultimately bear his name, this is a great notable piece of heavy metal history.
 While the band is most famous for having Keel and Malmsteen together, the other musicians were unfortunately overshadowed.
 Both Rik Fox on bass and Mark Edwards would turn up in other influential bands throughout the 80’s such as W.A.S.P. and Lion.